doctrine/orm/UPGRADE.md

 All three methods continue to return an instance of `EventManager`, however relying on that is deprecated and will no longer be the guaranteed in 4.0.

+## `SchemaTool` rejects conflicting join column configuration in STI hierarchies

+If two associations that belong to the same single table inheritance hierarchy use the same join column and target the same entity, but declare different `JoinColumn` configuration (for example, a different `nullable`, `onDelete`, or `deferrable` value), `SchemaTool` used to silently omit the foreign key constraint for that column instead of generating it.

+`SchemaTool` now throws a `Doctrine\ORM\Mapping\MappingException` for this case instead, since there is no single foreign key definition that can satisfy both associations at once.
+Make sure every association that shares a join column and target entity declares identical `JoinColumn` configuration, or use a distinct column name for each association.

 # Upgrade to 3.6

 ## Deprecate using string expression for default values in mappings